 The framed chalkboard is something I already had on hand at home, but you can get something similar for less than $20 and, I can attest, it is something that you can reuse for many parties for years to come.

-A burlap table runner feels right at home at an Earth Day party, as do mini potted herbs used as a simple but elegant centerpiece.
 I already had the table runner, but you can also use any table runner or tablecloth you already have on hand.
-I like to have solid white tablecloths as well as a few different printed tablecloths in different patterns to use regularly, instead of constantly buying the cheap plastic tablecloths that only get one use out of them before they go in the trash.
+I like to have solid white tablecloths as well as a few different patterned tablecloths to use regularly, instead of constantly buying the cheap plastic tablecloths that only get one use out of them before they go in the trash.

 I found these adorable mini organic seed starters at Target in The One Spot section for just $1 each.
-You can find similar ones on Amazon, make your own seed packets, or even use the mini potted herbs in the centerpiece as favors.
+You can find similar seed starter packets on Amazon.
+You can also make your own seed packets, or even use the mini potted herbs in the centerpiece as favors.

 Linens and tableware